grafana/grafana/docs/sources/enterprise/access-control/provisioning.md

 ## Manage custom roles

-You can create, update and delete custom roles, as well as create and remove built-in role assignments.
+You can create, update, and delete custom roles, as well as create and remove built-in role assignments.

 ### Create or update roles